 These are only some of the most popular protocols in use today; there are a number of smaller ones out there that were left out.
 If you are looking to install a home automation protocol in you home, we hope this information will provide a resource for you to get started.

-With so many smart home protocol choices and options available, you are sure to find one that suits your home’s specific needs.
+With so many smart home protocol choices and options available to complement your smart home security system, you are sure to find one that suits your home’s specific needs.